-Supporting Agencies: LADBS, LADOT, Bureau of Engineering, LAFD the housing development process.
+Supporting Agencies: LADBS, LADOT, Bureau of Engineering, LAFD inclusive, clear, predictable, customer-based, project-oriented process from predevelopment to occupancy.
+Provide more centralized information sources on the housing development process.
 Identify opportunities to place projects on a faster city planning review timeline, reducing the total number of discretionary entitlements in favor of objective standards, ministerial entitlements and administrative clearances that achieve better results.
 Foster more regular information sharing between departments at the Development Services Center.
 Undertake regular fee studies in order to achieve full cost recovery and timely processing of applications.
 Revise procedures to ensure processing time limits in accordance with the Permit Streamlining Act and Housing Accountability Act.
 Transition applications to electronic review and stamping.